PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But when the troll woke up, because something was kicking him in the foot.
 This was a decidedly strange sensation for the Troll.
 There really isn't anything in a Troll's native habitat that has the temerity to kick a troll.
 In the dim light of the dungeon he saw food, holding a bag and looking at him.

 "Yoo hoo, Mister Troooooooll.
-Have I got a deal for you," said the food.
+Have I got a deal for you!" said the food.

 Wait, food was talking.
 This was confusing.
 Food never talked.
 Sometimes food screamed.
 Sometimes food tried to poke the Troll with sharp things.
 Most of the time food ran away.
 But it never stood it's ground and talked.
-Since the Troll couldn't understand *what* any of the funny, squeaky words that were coming out of it's mouth, it tried to understand *why* food wasn't doing any of the things that it usually did.
+Since the Troll couldn't understand what any of the funny, squeaky little sounds coming out of food's mouth meant, it tried to understand *why* food wasn't doing any of the things that it usually did.

 Maybe it was poisoned?
 That thought disturbed the Troll.
 Since he often ate people without bothering to peel them, his stomach was a cause of constant trouble.
 And, for reasons he couldn't understand, he had been eating quite well lately.
 Food had been easier a lot easier to come by since he had come to this cave.
 He didn't even have to go out and terrorize the countryside.
 And how had he gotten to this cave?
 He couldn't quite remember that part.
+Something about a very loud and angry piece of food wearing black.
+But it was blurry.

-The Troll decided that he had thought enough for one day, and drew himself up to his full height.
-He let out a little good morning yawn (a Troll yawn is more like a roar) that rattled a few chips of rock of the ceiling.
-He expected to see food running away, or curled up in a convenient, bite-sized ball of fear, but it was still there.
+Thinking made the Troll's head hurt, and he decided that he had thought enough for one day.
+He drew himself up to his full height.
+He let out a little good morning yawn (a Troll yawn is much like a roar) that rattled  chips of rock of the ceiling.
+He expected to see food running away, or curled up in a convenient, bite-sized ball of fear, but it was still there!

 "There we go," said Boltac, "Come get a closer look at the merchandize."